 An Ads.txt file has the potential to both harm and improve your website’s ad earnings.
-However, it could be more likely that it simply provides a neutral effect.
+However, the more likely outcome is that it simply provides a neutral effect.

 What is an ads.txt file and who needs one?

-It is a file that allows digital publishers to authorize who has the ability to sell their ad inventory (ad space).
+Ads.txt is a file that allows digital publishers to authorize who has the ability to sell their ad inventory (ad space).
 This is an ecosystem creation that is sponsored by the IAB.

-This means that someone like The New York Times can ensure that only select parties can sell the ad space of their website.
+With Ads.txt, a publisher like The New York Times can ensure that only select parties can sell the ad space of their website.
 This allows advertisers to bid for that inventory safely knowing that the ad space they are buying on The New York Times is authentic.

-Any digital publisher interested in controlling who is authorized to resell their ad inventory should implement an ads.txt file.
+Moreover, any digital publisher interested in controlling who is authorized to resell their ad inventory should implement an ads.txt file.

 What is the benefit of adding an ads.txt file?

-I’ll assume that you are far more interested in #1.
+Let’s assume that you are far more interested in #1.